-Mundell was first elected in 1986 and served in the Arizona House of Representatives from 1987 to 1992.
-As chairman of the House Environment Committee, he sponsored legislation protecting Arizona's environment, including the state's first recycling law.
+Mundell was first elected in 1986 and served as a member of the Arizona House of Representatives from 1987 to 1992.
+As chairman of the House Environment Committee, he sponsored numerous pieces of legislation protecting Arizona's environment, including the state's first recycling law.
 Additional committee assignments included Counties & Municipalities, Natural Resources & Agriculture and Judiciary.
 During his tenure at the legislature, he was voted "One of Arizona's Top 10 Legislators."
 He was a candidate for the United States Congress in 1992.